greim/await.js/README.md

 ## `await.all(list)`

-If you have an array of promises of arbitrary length, you can use `await.all()` to group them together.
+If you have an array of promises of arbitrary length, you can use `await.all()` to merge them into a single promise.

 ```javascript
 // 'proms' is an array of await promises